stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 Plane FG-7, a crew of wreckers, and a set of blasting materials.
 By morning FR-58 was fixed, and went back under Anderson carrying the two bodies and the crystal.
 We shall bury Dwight and Stanfield in the company graveyard, and ship the crystal to Chicago on the next earth-bound liner.
-Later, we shall adopt Stanfield&rsquo;s suggestion&mdash;the sound one in the saner, earlier part of his report&mdash;and bring across enough troops to wipe out the natives altogether.
+Later, we shall adopt Stanfield's suggestion--the sound one in the saner, earlier part of his report--and bring across enough troops to wipe out the natives altogether.
 With a clear field, there can be scarcely any limit to the amount of crystal we can secure.

   In the afternoon we studied the invisible building or trap with great care,